LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Method

 \subsection{Spatial-to-Channel Mechanism}

-Although $\bold{O}_{SC}$ offers an efficient and compact representation of height information, the challenge lies in effectively extracting the height information from $\bold{O}_{SC}$ and converting it into the Spatial Embedding that can be supplemented to BEV features.
-If we imitate the voxel-based method in how to process voxel features, a large amount of calculation will be required by multiple 3D convolution layers, which results in a significant drop in the efficiency of the model.

-To this end, we propose the Spatial-to-Channel Mechanism, which can take arbitrary spatial dimension of $\bold{O}_{SC}$ as the feature channel.
-As shown in~\cref{fig:spatial2channel}, taking the Z dimension as the feature channel, the BEV Embedding $\bold{E}_{BEV}\in \mathbb{R}^{\scriptscriptstyle C\times X\times Y}$ can be generated by:
+After obtaining $\mathbf{O}_{SC}$, effectively extracting height information and converting it into Spatial Embeddings remains a challenge.
+Unlike common approaches that process the $\mathbf{O}_{SC}$ using multiple 3D convolution layers, we propose the Spatial-to-Channel Mechanism, which treats each spatial dimension of $\mathbf{O}_{SC}$ as the feature channel.
+As shown in Fig.~\ref{fig:spatial2channel}, taking the Z (height) dimension as the feature channel, the BEV Embedding $\mathbf{E}_{BEV}\in \mathbb{R}^{\scriptscriptstyle C\times X\times Y}$ can be generated by: